Taotaoop/Taotaoop.github.io/README.md

 ```

 ### Step 6: Change the Theme
 The default theme for Jekyll is *minima*.
-More pre-made theme can be found in [Jekyll theme galleries](http://jekyllthemes.org/)
+More pre-made themes can be found in [Jekyll theme galleries](http://jekyllthemes.org/)
 - Open the *_config.yml* file in your folder
 - Replace ```theme: minima``` to ```theme: {theme name you desire to use}```